 The Zhu lab focuses on the interplay between host and invasive pathogens, such as viruses, bacteria, parasites, and fungi.
 We explore how host cells interact with pathogens and how pathogens adapt to be within the host cell.

-Our research group utilizes a multi-disciplinary approach to address these fundamental questions, primarily focusing on employing cryo-electron tomography to visualize antimicrobial protein complexes in their native cellular context.
+Our research group utilizes a multi-disciplinary approach to address these fundamental questions, primarily focusing on employing cryo-electron tomography (cryo-ET) to visualize antimicrobial protein complexes in their native cellular context.
 By leveraging this technique and other imaging methods, we aim to study the structure and mechanism of antimicrobial macromolecular complexes in a functional reconstitution system.
-Our goal is to provide essential structural information that will help develop strategies to combat infectious diseases.
+Our goal is to provide essential structural information to help develop strategies to combat infectious diseases.